return42/sphkerneldoc/intro/poc_sphkerneldoc/why_rest.rst

 The Sphinx-Doc generator's approach is complete different to XML applications, while the reST syntax definition is simple and unambiguously.
 Coders (the kernel-doc authors) who gets familiar with reST will love the markup.
-The readers appreciate the presentation, build by `sphinx-doc`_ .
-But, compare it by
-yourself: DocBook authoring/rendering versus a reST markup with a `sphinx-doc`_ toolchain ...
+The readers appreciate the presentation which is build by `sphinx-doc`_ .
+But, compare it by yourself: DocBook authoring/rendering versus a reST markup with a `sphinx-doc`_ toolchain ...

 * authoring: origin `DocBook XML books`_ and `reST books`_
-* rendering: origin `HTML DocBook books`_ and :ref:`HTML reST books <xref_migrated_docbock>`.
+* rendering: origin `HTML DocBook books`_ and :ref:`HTML reST books <xref_migrated_docbook>`.